Denny's new Las Vegas restaurant puts weddings on the menu

 "I kind of hope it's Kim Kardashian because then you could have repeat performances," architect James Wines quipped at the ribbon cutting.

-With this new restaurant, Denny's Corp (DENN.O), based in South Carolina, hopes to capitalize on redevelopment that is underway in the downtown Las Vegas area.
+With this new restaurant, Denny's Corp, based in South Carolina, hopes to capitalize on redevelopment that is underway in the downtown Las Vegas area.

 The restaurant's neighbours include a zip line that carries visitors above street-level traffic and a restaurant that holds a Guinness Record for the highest-calorie burger.
 The area soon expects to have what is being billed as the world's largest gay nightclub.